Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

 \section{Numerical results}

-We now present numerical tests of the HMM scheme both in situations where the periodic homogenization theory is applicable and where it is not.
+We now present two-dimensional numerical tests of the HMM scheme in situations both where the periodic homogenization theory is applicable and where it is not.
 All computations are performed using the open source finite element package FEniCS \cite{LoggMardalEtAl2012a,LoggWellsEtAl2012a}, and all meshes are generated using Gmsh \cite{gmsh}.
 In the first four cases considered, $\epsilon = 0.025$ and $|\Omegamac| = \bigoh{1}$, and $\nu = 1$.
-Strictly speaking, this set of parameters is not in the asymptotic regime analyzed in \cref{sec:analysis_of_laminar_flow}; however, the assumption \eqref{eq:contained_cond} certainly holds.
 Different values are prescribed for the final example of a backwards facing step and are detailed below.
 In all cases, the parameter defining the upper boundary of the microscopic domain $\gamma = 4\epsilon$.

-All discretizations are performed with the Taylor-Hood elements, i.e. $P_2$ and $P_1$ basis functions for the velocity and pressure fields, respectively \cite{gunzburger,Layton:2008}, and the resulting discrete nonlinear system is solved with Newton's method, using the solution to the corresponding Stokes problem as the initial guess.
+All discretizations are performed with the Taylor-Hood elements, i.e.\ $P_2$ and $P_1$ basis functions for the velocity and pressure fields, respectively \cite{gunzburger,Layton:2008}, and the resulting discrete nonlinear system is solved with Newton's method, using the solution to the corresponding Stokes problem as the initial guess.

-The direct numerical simulation (DNS) of the full problem \eqref{eq:NS_eps} is computed with a large number of elements and is compared with (i) the 1st order approximation satisfying the no slip condition along $\Gamma$ and (ii) the HMM approximation satisfying the coupled system \eqref{eq:hmm1}-\eqref{eq:hmm4}, both of which are computed on the same mesh.
-The coupled HMM system is solved iteratively, using \cref{alg:hmm}.
-The tolerance $\tau$ for the relative error between successive slip amounts $\alpha$ is set to be $\tau = \epsilon^2$.
+The direct numerical simulation (DNS) of the full problem \eqref{eq:NS_eps} is computed with a large number of elements and is compared with (i) the 1st order approximation satisfying the no-slip condition along $\Gamma$ (so-called because of \eqref{boundary_err}) and (ii) the HMM approximation satisfying the coupled system \eqref{eq:hmm_system}; the 1st order approximation and macroscale HMM function are both computed on the same mesh.
+The coupled HMM system is solved iteratively, using the algorithm from Section \ref{subsec:algo}.
+The tolerance $\tau$ for the error between successive slip amounts $\alpha$ is set to be $\tau = \epsilon^2$.

-In all cases, the HMM solution is clear improvement over the first order, no slip approximation; it captures the average effect of roughness on the flow.
-Of particular note is the final example of a backwards facing step, for which the HMM solution correctly captures the effect of the roughness on the size of the recirculation bubble.

-\subsection{Flow in a channel with periodic roughness}
+\subsection{Flow in a channel with periodic roughness.}